-Air Jordan 1 History Lesson
+Air Jordan 1 Origin Story

 The Air Jordan 1 is arguably the most important sneaker in the history of footwear.
 Not only was it Michael Jordan’s first signature sneaker from Nike, but it was the beginning of Nike’s ingenuity when it comes to storytelling.
 The Air Jordan 1 began as a basketball sneaker, found a second life with skateboarders in the 1980s, launched the retro crazed world that we live in today where new colorways and collaborations seem to release every week.
 How did the Air Jordan 1 become so iconic?
 We’re glad you asked.